Tuesday, October 28, 2025

 "Yeah, Joe?"

-"I don't think 16 bits is enough for floating point numbers, is it?"
+"I don't think 16 bits is enough for a floating point number, is it?"
 I asked.

 "Depends on the floating point precision, but if you are talking about Hec's calculator, no, it's definitely not."

 Hec had a programmable Hewlett Packard calculator his dad had given him in payment for some work he had done for his dad.
 I think it was his dad's old HP-65.
-It had the magnetic card reader, and he had been studying how to program it.
+He also had the magnetic card reader unit, and had been studying how to program it.

 He volunteered, "The user's manual says it uses 64 bits, I think."